 - What do your clients say about your business if they were to criticize it?

-- Why do your competitors sometimes pip you to the post?
+- Why do other companies sometimes beat you to the competition?

-You may need to do some preparation before you begin with this portion of your SWOT analysis.
+Assessing opportunities is part of the external evaluation in a SWOT analysis.
+You may need to do some preparation before you begin this portion of your SWOT analysis.
 You don’t have any control over your external business environment, but it is here that your opportunities and threats lie.
+Ask yourself:

 - Are there recent technological and market changes that could present you with a great opportunity?